 The purpose of the competition is, therefore, to ensure that the next generation of chefs will be passionate about the tradition of Irish cooking as well as keen to experiment and continue to develop the trends set by world-renowned Irish chefs in their own unique way.

-Open to professional chefs under the age of 26, the competition has a proven track record in discovering the best young chefs around, with former winners including Mark Moriarty who went on to win the World San Pellegrino Young Chef Competition in 2015.
+Open to professional young chefs, the competition has a proven track record in discovering the best young chefs around, with former winners including Mark Moriarty who went on to win the World San Pellegrino Young Chef Competition in 2015.

 How does it work?

 The competition traditionally starts in June every year and guides the chefs through a culinary journey culminating with the final in November.
 Following the pandemic, the competition was suspended in 2020 and 2021 and is resuming in 2022 with a different schedule, which will lead to a final in June.

 Participating in the Euro-Toques Young Chef of the Year Competition is a unique experience and exposes young chefs to an internationally renowned standard that will provide recognition throughout Ireland and beyond.
 It is a prestigious stepping stone in any culinary career.